thijsrijkers/neon/README.md

 # Neon

-**Neon** is a modern JavaScript runtime built with **Go** and powered by **V8**, designed for speed, simplicity, and developer productivity.
-It aims to provide a clean and extensible platform for running JavaScript outside the browser, with first-class support for **npm packages** and seamless integration of modern tooling.
+**Neon** is a fast, minimal JavaScript runtime built in **Go**, powered by **V8**.

+It offers a modern alternative to Node.js and Deno by combining the raw performance of Google's V8 engine with the simplicity and efficiency of Go.
+Neon is designed to run JavaScript outside the browser with full npm support, a built-in HTTP server, and an architecture optimized for developer tooling and extensibility.

+---

+## Why Neon?

+Neon is for developers who want:

+- A minimal runtime for scripting, tooling, and lightweight services.
+- Seamless npm integration without the weight of a full Node.js runtime.
+- A Go-native implementation of JavaScript execution using V8.
+- Flexibility to experiment with runtime behavior, permission models, and APIs.
+- An ideal foundation for building developer tools, web frameworks, and edge runtimes.

+---

+## Core Principles

+- **Performance-first**: Powered by V8, designed to stay lean and fast.
+- **Simplicity over complexity**: Written in Go with modular, readable code.
+- **Modern JavaScript**: ES6+ syntax, npm support, server APIs.
+- **Extendability**: Built for embedding, customization, and future features like TypeScript, WASM, and sandboxing.

+---

-## Features (MVP)
+## MVP Features

-- Powered by V8 – High-performance JavaScript engine used by Chrome and Node.js.
+- **Powered by V8** – Uses the same JavaScript engine as Chrome and Node.js.
-- npm Support – Install and use npm packages directly in your Neon scripts.
+- **npm Package Support** – Install and run npm modules in your scripts.
-- Modular Runtime – Built with Go for portability, speed, and simplicity.
+- **Modular Runtime** – Go-based architecture with clean interfaces.
-- Built-in HTTP Server – Serve content or APIs using native JS syntax.
+- **Built-in HTTP Server** – Create web servers directly from JS code.
-- Future-Proof – Sandboxing, permissions, and TypeScript support on the roadmap.
+- **Future-Oriented** – Plans for permissions, ESM, TypeScript, and WASM.

+---

 ## Tech Stack